vinanamira/hematrik-be/README.md

 <p align="center">
  <a href="#tech">Technologies</a> •
  <a href="#started">Getting Started</a> •
-  <a href="#routes">API Endpoints</a> •
+ <a href="#routes">API Endpoints</a>
- <a href="#colab">Collaborators</a>
 </p>

 <p align="center">
     <b>Hematrik is an IoT-based energy monitoring system that enables the real-time monitoring and control of electronic devices (lights, dispensers, and AC) through MQTT data.
 Backend development uses Express.js and MySQL, and implements an automatic notification feature when devices are turned on outside of working hours.
 The backend is deployed using PM2 and connected to an external MQTT broker.
-This system has been implemented in the lecturer's room at University of Mandiri Subang.  </b>
+This system has been implemented in the lecturer's room at the University of Mandiri Subang.   </b>
 </p>

 <h2 id="technologies">Technology</h2>